barryosull/barryosull.com/contents/pages/home.md

 <img class="face" style="float:right;width:100px;height:100px;" src="https://thepracticaldev.s3.amazonaws.com/uploads/user/profile_image/17829/130dc702-1fb9-4dfc-9151-138dbdd78095.jpg">

-Hello there.
-My name is Barry O Sullivan, I am a Lead PHP Developer and Solutions Architect.

-I am passionate about writing software that solves real problems.
-I've been working with startups for 7 years, so I have experience designing and building full solutions from scratch.
+I am a Lead PHP Developer and Solutions Architect.
+I work closely with business owners to understand domain problems, architect solutions, then lead the team in their development.
+I have designed and built distributed, event sourced applications, using the latest in domain exploratory techniques, such as domain mapping and Event Storming.
+I have worked remotely for the last 3 years and know how to build and maintain a remote team.

+My leading style is centered around best practices, such as automated tests, Continuous Integration, Code Reviews, Documentation, clean architecture and consistent, maintainable code.
+I believe a culture focussed on training and upskilling leads to a better dev team and a better product.

+In my spare time I contribute to open source (including the core of PHP), [write articles](/blog) and give talks on software dev, and also run [PHPDublin](https://www.meetup.com/PHP-Dublin/), Ireland's largest PHP meetup group.

-### I am actively looking for new opportunities
+### [I am actively looking for new opportunities\]

-One my key goals is to make software better over time, not worse.
-When given a piece of software, if I can make it better I will.

-My key skill is writing testable code that expresses the complexity of a business domain.
-Every developer on the teams needs to work together, so training in design is a key part of what I do.

-I also write articles on software developer.
-Head over to the [Blog](/blog) and have a look.

-If you'd like to contact me about opportunities, drop me an email
+If you'd like to contact me about opportunities, drop me an email.

 | Featured Article | Featured OpenSource Project |
 | ---------------- | ------------------------- |